1. Home

 National Hot Dog Day History

-By the mid-19th century, hot dogs were being sold from pushcarts in New York City’s Bowery.
-By the end of the 19th century, hot dogs were sold at ballparks across America.
+• Arrival in America: By the mid-19th century, hot dogs were sold from pushcarts in New York City’s Bowery, bringing the frankfurter to a growing immigrant city.

 How to Observe National Hot Dog Day